slightlynybbled/booty/docs/source/comm_protocol.rst

 This document describes the communications protocol for the bootypic repository

 There are two primary layers that this document is concerned with, framing and command.
-The framing layer is primarily concerned with delimiting the beginning of a packet along with ensuring data integrity of the packet using a fletcher16 checksum.
+The framing layer is primarily concerned with delimiting the packet boundaries along with ensuring data integrity of the packet using a fletcher16 checksum.
 The command layer is concerned with interpreting the payload of the frame so that the software layer may respond accordingly.